Reproducibility

 Change one rule, a new fund or updated tax treatment, and only what depends on it changes.
 The rest keeps working.

-Domain experts review before output leaves the system.
+Domain experts review and signs off. before output leaves the system.
 Errors that escape are lineage-tracked, versioned, and recoverable, never silent.

 Decision-makers shouldn't wait days for a number.
 Reporting is on demand, generated by the layer when asked, not pre-built.